WWMI

 WWMI (1380 kHz) is an AM radio station licensed to St. Petersburg, Florida, and serving the Tampa Bay radio market.
 It is owned by Relevant Radio, a non-profit Catholic broadcasting organization based in Wisconsin.
 WWMI carries its Relevant Radio network programming.

 By day, WWMI is powered at 9,800 watts non-directional.
-But to protect other stations on 1380 AM from interference, at night it reduces power to 6,500 watts and switches to a directional antenna with a three-tower array.
+To protect other stations on 1380 AM from interference, at night it reduces power to 6,500 watts and switches to a directional antenna with a three-tower array.
 The transmitter is co-located with the tower for WTSP television, off Gandy Boulevard in St. Petersburg.

 History

 On April 3, 1939, the Federal Communications Commission (FCC) awarded a construction permit to the Pinellas Broadcasting Company.
 It was allowed to build a new radio station on 1370 kHz in St. Petersburg, broadcasting with 250 watts during the day and 100 at night.
 Its initial call sign was WBOX; before launch, it changed to WTSP ("Welcome to St. Petersburg").
 The station signed on the air on the morning of November 30.
 In the same year it was founded, Pinellas Broadcasting was sold to Paul and Nelson Poynter, who owned the St. Petersburg Times.

 On March 29, 1941, the North American Regional Broadcasting Agreement (NARBA) was enacted.
 That required WTSP to move to 1380 kHz.
 Later that year, the station was approved for an increase to 1,000 watts day and 500 watts night.
 It became the first Tampa Bay network affiliate of the Mutual Broadcasting System.
 In late 1946, construction began on a new 5,000-watt facility near the southern approach to the Gandy Bridge, which would also house an FM station.
 By 1954, WTSP-FM 102.5, established in 1948, had been upgraded to broadcast with 77,000 watts.
 That same year, however, the station lost in its fight to win a television station on channel 8; rival newspaper The Tampa Tribune and its WFLA were given the nod to build WFLA-TV.

 In 1956, Ferris, Joe and Sam Rahall—natives of Beckley, West Virginia, but whose parents were longtime winter residents of St. Petersburg—purchased WTSP AM and FM from the Times for $200,000.
 The Rahalls opted to dismantle the FM operation, surrendering the license in December.
 Seeking to update the station "in the modern trend", WTSP became WLCY on July 15, 1959.
 The new name gave rise to the station's new moniker, "Radio Elsie".